AkilLabs/N8N-Multi-Agent-Telegram-Bot/README.md

    - Set the `workflowId` to the corresponding sub-agent workflow (e.g., `Memory_agent.json`).
    - Provide a clear `name` and `description` for each tool.
 4. **Connect the tool nodes** to the AI Agent node as shown in the sample `Main_agent.json`.
-5. **Configure required credentials** for each agent (OpenAI, Airtable, Google, etc.) in the N8N credentials manager.
+5. **Configure required credentials** for each agent (Gemini, Airtable, SerpAPI, etc.) in the N8N credentials manager.
 Assign them to the relevant nodes in each sub-agent workflow.

 See the `Main_agent.json` and sub-agent files (e.g., `Memory_agent.json`) for working examples of this hierarchical structure.